vuejs/test-utils/docs/migration/index.md

 #### Snapshots now include my comment nodes

 If you use snapshot testing and comment nodes are leaking into your snapshots, note that `comments` are now always [preserved](https://vuejs.org/api/application.html#app-config-compileroptions-comments) and only removed in production.
-You can override this behaviour by tweaking `app.config.compilerOptions` to removed them from snapshots as well:
+You can override this behaviour by tweaking `app.config.compilerOptions` to remove them from snapshots as well:
   - via `vue-jest` [config](https://github.com/vuejs/vue-jest#compiler-options-in-vue-3).
     ```js
     // jest.config.js